 Gmail, Dropbox, Salesforce, and Netflix are all well-known examples of SaaS applications.
-All of the storage and computational heavy lifting happens in the cloud, and the user accesses the fruits of these labors over the Internet via a browser-based interface
+All of the storage and computational heavy lifting happens in the cloud.
+You then access the fruits of these labors over the Internet via a browser-based interface.

-As SaaS customer you can make use of tools that you never have to worry about fixing or maintaining.
-Your data is backed up and updates happen automatically.
-It’s all off-site so you don’t have to worry about how it all works.
+SaaS apps allow you to make use of tools.
+And you don’t have to worry about fixing or maintaining them.
+Moreover, data is backed up and happens automatically.
+It’s all off-site, so you don’t have to worry about how it all works.
 What you do have to worry about is that it can still break.
-With a SaaS provider you are making them custodian of all your most important stuff, so you have to hope that their security is robust, they will bill you honestly, and their service won’t go down just when you need it most.
+This is crucial as a SaaS provider is the custodian of all your most important stuff.
+You need to trust they’ve got robust security.
+And that their service won’t go down when you need it most.

 Cloud service models for IaaS, PaaS and SaaS

-The cloud industry continues to grow.
-Research company Forrester thinks that the cloud market will see growth boosted from $146 billion in 2017 to $236 billion in 2020.
-It also suggests that providers will increase the number of services and computing models available, and sees an upsurge in new cloud adopters seeking to benefit from the cloud’s inherent increases in efficiency, cost saving potential, and security.
-Forrester thinks regional and industry-specific services will be on sale from new and more diverse cloud providers.
+The cloud industry is continually growing.
+Research company Forrester thinks the cloud market will grow from $146 billion in 2017 to $236 billion in 2020.
+Their report suggests providers will increase the number of available services and computing models.
+They’ve seen an upsurge in new cloud adopters, all benefiting from the cloud’s efficiency.
+Forrester also thinks regional and industry-specific services will be offered – coming from new and more diverse cloud providers.

-With Office 365, Azure, and virtual machines, Microsoft has the cloud-model trifecta covered.
+With Office 365, Azure, and virtual machines, Microsoft covers the cloud-model trifecta.

-Amazon Web Services was on the crest of the first cloud computing wave when it started in 2006, according to CIO, which pegs the company’s current revenue at something like $11 billion a year.
-Microsoft Azure currently sits in second place as a cloud provider, and it recently reported a 100% increase in quarterly growth over the previous year.
-Microsoft offers 600+ services in just its Azure suite alone, and also covers all three cloud computing models.
+Amazon Web Services was on the crest of the first cloud computing wave when it started in 2006, according to CIO.
+This pegs the company’s current revenue at around $11 billion a year.
+Microsoft Azure currently sits in second place as a cloud provider.
+Furthermore, it recently reported a 100% increase in quarterly growth over the previous year.
+Microsoft offers 600+ services in just its Azure suite alone.
+It also covers all three cloud computing models.

 PaaS vs. IaaS with Microsoft Azure

-Azure has a slew of fast and convenient virtual servers on offer, each available in the blink of an eye with the language, workload, and operating system of the superuser.
-Azure gives them pre-configured server images which makes deployment even more simple, or uses can dive in and create their own bespoke configurations if they prefer.
+Azure offers a slew of fast and convenient virtual servers.
+Each server is available in the blink of an eye.
+Fitted with the language, workload, and operating system of the superuser.
+Azure supports pre-configured server images to make deployment simple.
+But users can also dive in and create their own bespoke configurations.

 Microsoft Office SaaS

-Some Azure components might drift outside of PaaS and IaaS functionality and into SaaS, but with Office 365, it’s much more obviously an example of SaaS.
-It offers online versions of old favorites like Word, Excel, PowerPoint, OneDrive, Outlook, and SharePoint.
-Subscription plans vary for home, business, and enterprise users, and the apps are available for web browsers and mobile.
+Some Azure components might drift into SaaS functionality.
+But Office 365 is a straightforward example of SaaS.
+Office 365 offers online versions of old favorites.
+With apps like Word, Excel, PowerPoint, OneDrive, and Outlook.
+Subscription plans vary for home, business, and enterprise users.
+The apps are also available for web browsers and mobile.

 Understanding the cloud computing stack (IaaS, PaaS, SaaS)

-However you choose to describe the IaaS, PaaS, and SaaS cloud computing models, this guide will of hopefully un-muddied some of your thoughts about these on-demand services.
-Once you’ve become familiar with the three main configurations, you can start your journey through the myriad of other options, from the sublime to the ridiculous.
+Think of IaaS, PaaS, and SaaS cloud computing models in whatever way makes sense to you.
+Hopefully this guide to cloud service models has helped un-muddy some of your thoughts.
+And given you a clearer idea about on-demand services.
+Once you’re familiar with the three main configurations, you can begin your journey through the myriad of other options.

 How useful was this post?